100mslive/100ms-docs/common/faq.md

 ### Can we disable room by id?

 Yes this is possible.
 [Disable/enable a room API](/server-side/v2/Rooms/disable-or-enable) supports room_id as an argument as well.

+### How do I limit the session to a specified duration?

+To achieve this, you can use the [End an active room API](/server-side/v2/active-rooms/end-active-room).

+For example, if you must limit the duration of a session to 30 minutes:
+- Once the session starts, you can start a timer once you receive the [session.open.success](/server-side/v2/introduction/webhook#sessionopensuccess) webhook event,
+- Wait till the duration (timer) of the session reaches 30 minutes,
+- Once reached, trigger the [End an active room API](/server-side/v2/active-rooms/end-active-room) to end the session and kick out the peers from the session.

+> Note: If you set the lock argument to `true`, it will end the active room, and users will not be able to join the room later.
+You can use [enable a room API](/server-side/v2/Rooms/disable-or-enable) or [dashboard](https://dashboard.100ms.live/rooms) to enable the room again.

 ## Analytics